Want to help out or contribute?

 use_package("tidyverse", "depends")

-Commit the changes made to the renv.lock and DESCRIPTION file in the Git history.
-Open up the doc/lesson.qmd file and create a new header and code chunk at the bottom of the file.
+Now, let’s start creating the code for our outputs, so that we can add it to our pipeline later.
+First, open up the doc/learning.qmd file and create a new header and code chunk at the bottom of the file.

 ```{r setup}